 - Talk to family and friends.
 Just getting fears out in the open often helps to relieve them.
 Talking may help you better analyze what is making you anxious and fearful.

 - Identify a support person you can talk to.
 Everyone needs someone they can lean on.
 If you are not at ease sharing your feelings with everyone be sure to find at least one person to confide in and obtain some strength.
 And if you don’t have that person in your life, call Forge’s Client Services Coordinator, Janet Dees, at (205) 990-5367 or [email protected].
-She can match you with a Peer Mentor who has been exactly where you are are and understands.
+She can match you with a Peer Volunteer who has been exactly where you are are and understands.

 - Attend support groups or follow an online blog.
 Talking to other breast cancer survivors and hearing their stories helps to keep your fears in check.
 Forge’s Volunteer and Support Coordinator, Jinida Holt, can connect you with local support groups.
 Call her at (205) 990-5368 or [email protected].